|Course Title||UAL Level 2 Diploma in Art and Design|

 This course is designed to give you the chance to learn and experiment in a range of Art and Design disciplines.
 You will also need to research and reflect on the work of others, and develop your own personal ideas.
 In addition there will be trips to art galleries and other locations to carry out research required to develop your projects.

-On completion of this course you will have the opportunity to progress onto Level 3 courses, including apprenticeships, and possibly higher education before finding employment in the field of Art and Design.
-Career opportunities include: Web Designer, Photographer, Animator, Illustrator, Fashion Designer, Graphic Designer, Advertising, Art Education, Ceramics Designer, Fashion Designer, Fine Artist, Freelance Designer/Art Worker, Graphic Designer, Illustrator, Interior Designer, Production Designer, Social Media and Teaching.
+UAL Level 3 Art & Design Diploma or UAL Level 3 Art & Design Extended Diploma, or other Level 3 Vocational courses, apprenticeships, higher education or employment Career opportunities include: Web Designer, Photographer, Animator, Illustrator, Fashion Designer, Graphic Designer, Advertiser, Art Education, Ceramics Designer, Fine Artist, Freelance Designer / Art Worker, Interior Designer, Interior Designer, Production Designer, Social Media professional and Teacher.

 A full-time one-year course starting in September.